By Danny Aspinall

-Cohen outlines these key differences as:
+Cohen summarizes these key differences as:

 “Most successful organizations have been overcoming these challenges by gradually migrating applications, and optimizing the migration process as they move forward to additional applications.
-This process typically results in more secure and reliable application infrastructure.”
+This process typically results in a more secure and reliable application infrastructure.”

 “It’s important to take a gradual approach,” agrees Atigolo.
-“An organization would benefit from having end-to-end planning, as trying to migrate everything all at the same time risks creating additional issues, and more implementation expense and delays.”
+“An organization would benefit from having end-to-end planning, as trying to migrate everything all at the same time risks creating additional issues, and more implementation expense, and delays.”

 It’s okay to start small and build up your cloud portfolio over time.
-Beginning with non-business-critical apps and migrating progressively will make it much easier to deal with and, in future, off-set any issues that arise without grinding your operations to a halt.
+Beginning with non-business-critical apps and migrating progressively will make it much easier to deal with and, in future, offset any issues that arise without grinding your operations to a halt.

 “Many organizations fail to extensively or adequately test before migrating their entire infrastructure to the cloud,” says Atigolo.